GrowlyX/flavor/README.md

 # flavor
-A light-weight kotlin dependency injection & service management framework.
+A light-weight kotlin (kotlin-jvm) dependency injection & service management framework.
-- Flavor is supposed to be an easy-to-use alternative to [guice](https://github.com/google/guice)
+- Flavor is supposed to be an easy-to-use alternative to [guice](https://github.com/google/guice).
 - We use kotlin-exclusive features such as [reified types & inline functions](https://kotlinlang.org/docs/inline-functions.html) heavily.
   - Due to this feature use, flavor will **NOT** work in java-only projects.
   - An update will be released if this changes in the future.